 Step 2: Clarify Redundancies

 The publication of a paper that considerably overlaps with one that has previously been published is known as redundant or duplicate publication.
 Authors should expect editorial action if redundant or duplicate publishing is attempted or happens without prior notification to the editor.
 When submitting a paper, the author should always inform the editor of all previous submissions and articles that might be considered redundant or duplicate publishing of the same or very comparable work.
-If the work involves topics that have already been covered in a prior article, the author should notify the editor.
+If the work involves topics that have already been covered in a prior article, the author should notify the pdf editor.

 Step 3: List out Authorship